Outlight Journal

 Type What it does best Best current Outlight examples

-Soft-glow sculptural sconce Adds warmth and atmosphere without visual noise Seren, Glade
+Soft-glow sculptural sconce Adds warmth and atmosphere without visual noise Seren

 Vertical architectural sconce Creates height, structure, and a cleaner wall rhythm Zola, Keria

-Compact texture-led sconce Adds close-range glow in tighter rooms or corridors Arbor
+Compact character sconce Adds close-range glow and personality in tighter rooms or corridors Ember

 What makes a wall light feel modern